What is a Stanza? - Transcript (English and Spanish Subtitles Available in Video. Click HERE for Spanish Transcript)

 When the spade sinks into gravelly ground:

 My father, digging.
-I look down [tercet: the first two lines set up the third one]
+I look down [It is followed by a tercet: the first two lines set up the third one]

 Bends low, comes up twenty years away